The Best Restaurants For Affordable Group Dinners guide image

 THE SPOTS

 Michelada House II in Jackson Heights has perpetual party energy.
 This is, in large part, because they serve about a dozen varieties of cartoonishly large micheladas.
 Their family-style Mexican dishes could very well feed the majority of a subway car, and the dining room is decorated as though a sparkly green, white, and red firework exploded inside.
-Of the near-infinite things to order on the menu, be sure to get the chilaquiles torta and at least one of the dozen varieties of the restaurant’s titular drink.
+Be sure to get the chilaquiles torta and at least one of the dozen varieties of the restaurant’s titular drink.
 This is the kind of place that reminds you that more is actually more.

 Rolo’s is a little like Applebee's in that they serve a wide range of food that includes a burger, pasta, and ice cream.
 But this restaurant is located in Ridgewood, and they go the extra mile to make just about everything in house.
 When you come with a group, it’s a good idea to share their very good burger and some of the more inventive stuff like the crab salad with habanada peppers or the Szechuan cabbage that's charred so it's a little like jerky.
 But you could also come for the ice cream, naturally fermented polenta bread, and house-cured meat.
 Just those three items are worth a trip.